We Buy House With a Squatter in Washington

 How Can I Legally Evict A Squatter From My Property In Washington?

-To evict a squatter, you need to give proper notice and follow Washington State’s eviction laws.
+You must give proper notice and follow Washington State’s eviction laws to evict a squatter.
 You’ll need to prove you own the property and may want to work with law enforcement or legal experts to ensure everything is done legally.

 Is It Possible To Sell A Property With Tenants In Washington?